azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 PostgreSQL was selected because:

 - Event data requires structured and searchable storage.
-- It supports filtering, status updates, and JSONB detections.
+- It supports filtering, sorting, and managing detection records.
-- Multiple backend replicas can access it simultaneously.
+- Multiple Flask backend instances can access the database at the same time.
-- It keeps shared settings consistent across replicas.
+- `JSONB` supports flexible detection data without creating a separate table for every detected object.

 ---